- Dental implants made of zirconia are strong and heat-resistant. They are not allergic, do not cause galvanic shock, and are easier to keep clean.

 Are zirconia implants more expensive than titanium?

 Zirconium implants are usually more expensive than titanium ones.
-Manufacturing costs are higher and there are fewer specialists who perform such dental implant surgery.
+Manufacturing costs are higher, and fewer specialists perform such dental implant surgery.

 How long do zirconia implants last?